 exit point to the transmission system of Kaliningrad region of the Russian Federation.
 Gas metering point: Sakiai GMS.

+point of interconnection of the Lithuanian and Polish transmission systems.
+Gas metering point – Santaka GMP.

 While conducting trade in gas existing in the transmission systems, gas shall be injected at the Virtual Entry Point and off-taken at the Virtual Exit Point.